sapogov1978/ETC/README.md

 Done for today.
 Tried to make a container with all services.
 It seems that everything is almost ready, but it does not work yet.
 We'll continue tomorrow.

 # Day04
 1 container is not a solution.
 Split database and server to different containers.
+Ta-dam!
 ![](/readme_files/containers_works.png)

+# Day05
+Completely done with conteiners, back to PostgreSQL.
+A lot of coding ahead...

 ___To be continued...___